-Short-term investments and investments held for capital purposes are classified as available-for-sale and recorded at fair value which includes accrued interest.
+Short-term investments are classified as available-for-sale and recorded at fair value which includes accrued interest.
 Interest on interest-bearing investments is calculated using the effective interest rate method.
 If the market value of investments becomes lower than cost, and this decline in value is considered to be other than temporary, the investments are written down to market value.